Brilliant-Developer1/Invoriem-frontEnd/README.md

 # Invoriem

-Welcome to Invoriem - a construction building developer frontEnd website built with React, Next.js, and Tailwind CSS.
+Welcome to Invoriem - a building developer consultant frontEnd website built with React, Next.js, and Tailwind CSS.

 ## Overview